Augustus F. Goodridge

-Augustus Frederick Goodridge (1839 – February 16, 1920) was a Newfoundland merchant and politician.
+Augustus Frederick Goodridge (c.
+1839 – February 16, 1920) was a Newfoundland merchant and politician.
 He was premier of Newfoundland in 1894.

 Early life

 Goodridge was born in Devon, England.
 He arrived in Newfoundland when he was 13 and worked in his father's business.

 Career

 Goodridge became a fish merchant and ship owner in St. John's.
 He joined the Conservative Party, and was first elected to the House of Assembly in 1880.
 He became leader of the Conservatives in 1884.
 From 1885 to 1889 he served in the conservative Protestant Reform Party government of Sir Robert Thorburn.
 The Reform Party collapsed and Thorburn went into opposition as leader of the new Tory Party.

 Goodridge's Tories lost the 1893 election to the Liberals led by Sir William Whiteway.
 However, the Tories complained that Whiteway's Liberals had promised jobs to Newfoundlanders who voted for him and filed petitions in the Supreme Court under the Corrupt Practices Act against fifteen Liberal members of the House alleging bribery and corruption.
 The members were tried and found guilty and their seats were declared vacant.